-ESO Xbox Sales History is a cooperative pricing database with 10 dedicated trackers.
-We do our best to update values daily to keep in tune with the Xbox economy, but it’s important to acknowledge the major pitfalls of this database: The data presented in this list is inherently biased towards trading guilds.
+ESO Xbox Sales History is a cooperative pricing database and we do our best to update values daily to keep in tune with the Xbox economy, but it’s important to acknowledge the major pitfalls of this database: The data presented in this list is inherently biased towards trading guilds.
 Therefore price ranges may be slightly inflated compared to the overall market range, which would include lower pricing from other sales avenues such as text chat, band, etc. Some categories (specifically furnishings, furniture plans, and sets pieces) may have too few tracked sales to accurately portray their market.
 Conversely, other categories may have too much data tracked, making them inflexible to market shifts if they occur too swiftly (before monthly purge).
 The data presented only provides a small snapshot of sales at a specific window in time and should be interpreted as such.

 Any questions, suggestions, feedback or otherwise feel free to contact at: email@example.com

 This website, it’s creator, owner and affiliated application have no affiliations to ZeniMax or Bethesda.